0xhema/polygon-homemade-erc721/README.md

 To keep this process secure, once the public sale is completed the owner of the contract can call the `withdrawAndLock` function a single time.
 This constraint protects user dividends from being removed in the future.

+Here are the top collections and the amount that could have been distributed to each holder if they were to use my implementation of an ERC721 token

 | Rank | Collection                | Life Time Volume (in Eth) | Holder Count | Potential Rewards Per Holder at 8% Royalty (in ETH) | Project Revenue at 2% Royalty |
 | ---- | ------------------------- | ------------------------- | ------------ | --------------------------------------------------- | ----------------------------- |
 | 1    | CryptoPunks               | 944,426                   | 3500         | 21.58688                                            | 18888.52                      |